hertz-contrib/registry/eureka/README.md

 ### Setting Log Level

-As discussed, this project uses fargo as eureka client, which relies on [go-logging](github.com/op/go-logging) for logging.
+As discussed above, this project uses fargo as eureka client, which relies on [go-logging](github.com/op/go-logging) for logging.
 Unfortunately, [go-logging](github.com/op/go-logging) does not provide an interface to adjust log level.
 The following code demonstrates how to set log level.
 ```go